-Tall Trees and Sagging Wires: Significant Risks of Unmanaged Vegetation
+Tall Trees & Sagging Wires: Significant Risks of Unmanaged Vegetation

 On a sweltering summer afternoon in August of 2003, 21 North American power plants suddenly crashed offline, leaving 50 million people without power across the northeastern U.S. and the Canadian province of Ontario.
 The outage stopped trains and elevators and disrupted everything from cellular telephone service to hospital operations and airport traffic.
 In New York City, it took more than two hours for passengers to be evacuated from stalled subway trains.

 Despite initial fears that the massive blackout was caused by terrorist activity, a joint investigation by a U.S. and Canadian task force traced the source of the disruption to a much more benign cause: three overgrown trees in Ohio.
 The local utility had cut back on their tree trimming schedule, so when the power lines began to sag beneath the scorching afternoon sun, they made contact with the tops of some neighborhood trees.
 When electricity arched from the line to the tree tops, it created the first in a series of problems that triggered the massive outage.
 The utility faced heavy criticism for poor line maintenance and for failing to notice and address the problem before it spread to other areas, and suffered a drop in stock prices as a result.

 Little Shop of Horrors: Dangers of Unmanaged Vegetation Clearances